srirampanchamukhi/Adaptive-Battery-Charger-LTSpice/README.md

 ## ⚙️ What I Built

 - Designed and simulated in **LTSpice**
+- Implemented a **MOSFET-based Buck-Boost Converter** for dynamic voltage regulation
 - Implemented current control and ripple suppression
 - Built under a 3-hour time limit using only permitted components